PlanktoScope/forklift/docs/design.md

 (talk about automatic updates, version upgrades/downgrades/pinning; using Docker compose to get GitOps-style reconciliation)

-(talk about how we need to run forklift apply upon every boot, due to Docker Compose’s design; currently we always have reconciliation upon boot, and a distro could add a cronjob or systemd timer for automatically-scheduled reconciliation, but in the future we could have continuous automatic reconciliation)
+(talk about staged apply, and how in the PlanktoScope OS we need to run forklift apply upon every boot, due to Docker Compose’s design and the PlanktoScope OS's use of forklift to manage various systemd units which only run at boot)

 Resource requirement constraints are used in planning the order of changes needed for applying a pallet to a device ([fig-reconciliation-planning]).

 [fig-reconciliation-planning]: show an example of resource constraint relationships and the resulting partial order with some example state

-### Bind mounts
+### File exporting

 (talk about how we prepare bind mounts)

 ### User interfacing

 (talk about the CLI, including the way we organize and name subcommands)

-(talk about the GUI, once it exists)